aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 Now that you have ingested data into a table in the lakehouse, you can use SQL to query it.

-1. At the top right of the Lakehouse page, switch to the **SQL endpoint** for your lakehouse.
+1. At the top right of the Lakehouse page, switch to the **SQL analytics endpoint** for your lakehouse.

     ![Screenshot of the SQL endpoint menu.](./images/DP-900-sql.png)